se-edu/learningresources/contents/data/sql/SQL.md

 The RDBMSs that use SQL work on many operating systems %%(like Windows, Mac OS, Ubuntu, Red Hat among others)%% and more importantly, can be integrated with many languages.
 This includes programming languages like C++, Ruby, Java, Python, JavaScript (Node.js), and Go, among others.

-In addition, online playgrounds like [DB Fiddle](https://www.db-fiddle.com/) and [JDoodle](https://www.jdoodle.com/execute-sql-online) make it easy to use and learn the SQL language quickly without the hassle of setting up an environment or application.
+In addition, online playgrounds like [JDoodle](https://www.jdoodle.com/execute-sql-online) and [DB Fiddle](https://www.db-fiddle.com/) (shown in Figure 1 above) make it easy to use and learn the SQL language quickly without the hassle of setting up an environment or application.

 ## Disadvantages